Ariana Grande and Pete Davidson Are Seeing Each Other: 'It's Very Casual,' Says Source

 A source tells PEOPLE that Grande and Davidson’s relationship “just started,” adding that “it’s very casual.”

-A second source also confirms the news.
+A second source also confirms the news, which was first reported by Bossip.
 Reps for Grande and Davidson did not immediately respond to PEOPLE’s request for comment.

+Davidson was on hand to support Grande as she performed on Sunday at the Billboard Music Awards.
+“After Ariana’s performance, they were backstage and he had his arm around her,” an onlooker tells PEOPLE exclusively.
+“They seemed very lovey-dovey.
+He was hanging out with her and her friends with his arm around her.
+She seemed quite smitten.”

 News of the “No Tears Left to Cry” singer’s new romance comes just weeks after PEOPLE confirmed Grande and Mac Miller, her boyfriend of nearly two years, had split.